yoel0/Project-One-EVOBeast/README.md

 <canvas id="game"><!-- play it, a game --></canvas>
 ```

-The moment our girl evolves lets breath the essence of that in darling
+The moment our girl evolves lets breathe the essence of that in darling

 ```javascript
 // if the hero's bottom value is > rabbit's top value